 Once the software is open, you will be prompted to enter a Name and Serial.
 Enter your name, and paste or type in the demo serial (or Full Version Serial if you have already made a purchase) from your download email.
 Click Activate, and you will be taken to the Welcome screen for the software.

-Scanning for Deleted Emails Using Data Rescue Mac
+Scanning For Deleted Emails Using Data Rescue Mac

-The Welcome Screen for the software will have three options as shown in the above screenshot.
+The Welcome Screen for the software will have four options as shown in the above screenshot.
 To begin scanning for deleted emails, select the first option, ‘Start Recovering Files’.
 You will then be taken to a Source window similar to the one shown below:

 For the best chance of recovery we recommend scanning the entire hard drive that contained the deleted email archives.
 Normally, this will be the first one on the list for your internal startup drive.